📢 FREE WEBINAR - How To Plan Your Move From Scratch In 2026 | Jan 27th, 2026 | 6PM (Lisbon Time)

 Additionally, both countries experience enough sunshine all year round, making them an ideal place for anyone who loves outdoor activities.
 You’ll also find stunning Unesco world heritage sites in both Spain and Portugal!

-Unknown to many, Portugal and Spain share a history that goes back over 300 years ago, and some similarities in culture can be seen in the techniques they use in their cuisines.
-Another noteworthy quality is that both countries promise a relatively lower cost of living compared to most countries in Europe and Northern America, not to mention a relatively slow-paced life ideal for people living their sunset years.
+Less widely known is the fact that Portugal and Spain share a history that dates back over 300 years, and notable cultural similarities can be observed, particularly in their culinary traditions.
+Another significant advantage is that both countries offer a relatively lower cost of living compared to most countries in Europe and North America, along with a slower-paced lifestyle that is well suited to individuals in their retirement years.

 Portugal vs Spain for expats